control-owl/control-owl.github.io/_posts/2025-04-07-hello-world.md

 ## Entropy

 What is it?
 Do you understand the term?
 Not a word?
 But what does it mean to be entropic?
 Which entropy is more random? **Randomness**?
 Like I said, I broke my brain a few times in my life.
 Now again.
 After researching for a long time, it came down to radioactive decay or photons.
 Since I plan to keep all my teeth, I started to focus on **photons**, since they’re everywhere.
 Entropy is a science like sarcasm is a language, you might not study it, but you’re surrounded by it all the time.
-World without entropy has encryption, no crypto no online banking, no privacy, no trust.
+World without entropy has no encryption, no crypto, no online banking, no privacy, no trust.
 I will spend a lot of my life trying to understand this better since this is groundwork for my app.

 ## Astronomy